jadonng/Linux-Monopoly/README.md

 10.) printBoard.cpp:

-     contain the printBoard function, which displays the entire board layout with the names and prices of various of lands
+     contain the printBoard function, which visualize the entire board layout with the names and prices of various of lands

 11.) printBoard.h: